ieedan/errf/README.md

 Errors defined with the `userMessage` property considered user facing errors.
 These are errors that are allowed to be shown to the user.

-> [!IMPORTANT] Internal errors should never be shown to the user.
+> [!WARN] Internal errors should never be shown to the user.

 ### Error Handling Utilities